veksa1/ease/README.md

 ## Neural Network (ALINE)

-- The ALINE neural network predicts the propobilities to get migrane, by using base indicators and learning personal patterns
+- The ALINE predicts the probabilities to get migraine, by using base indicators and learning personal patterns.
 - The network always updates itself when new information is presented
 - Input: 35 variables (sleep, alcohol consumption, weather...)
-- Output: propobility of migraine
+- Output: probability of migraine
+### Synthetic data and latent variables
+By using prior distributions from clinical studies, we were able to fit a hidden markov model in a continuous statespace to the features.
+This allowed us to sample time-series evolution of the migraine probability.
+By having a synthetic simulator allowed us to pre-train the ALINE on our task.
 Correlation matrix: ![alt text](images/correlation_heatmap.png) Latent variable distribution: ![alt text](images/latent_distributions.png) Migraine propobility vs latent variables: ![alt text](images/risk_scatter.png)